mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 \approx 0.
 $$

-This gives a natural constrained optimization view.
-We still want the model to produce useful responses, but we want the probability of unsafe responses to remain small.
+This gives a natural constrained optimization view of safety fine-tuning.

 Let

 $$
-\mathcal{L}_{\mathrm{help}}(\theta)
+\mathcal{L}_{\mathrm{task}}(\theta)
 $$

-denote a helpfulness-oriented training loss.
-This could be an SFT loss, an RLHF objective, or a DPO loss, depending on the post-training method we are using.
+denote the post-training objective we would optimize without the safety constraint.
+Depending on the method, this could be an SFT loss, an RLHF objective, or a DPO loss.

-Safety fine-tuning adds a constraint of the form
+Safety fine-tuning adds a constraint on the probability mass assigned to unsafe responses:

 $$
 \mathbb{E}{u\sim \mathcal{D}{U}}